 In its heyday, Woodland was among California's wealthiest cities.
 Established by gold seekers and entrepreneurs, it later became an agricultural gold mine.
 The legacy of the old land barons lives on in the restored Victorian and Craftsman architecture downtown; the best examples are south of Main Street on College, Elm, 1st, and 2nd streets.
-The town's top attraction is the splendid Heidrick Ag History Center.
+The town's top attractions pay tribute to car culture and motorized agriculture vehicles.